zhon/mockist-style-javascript-tdd-kata/README.md

 Do you like this implementation? **No**

-Why not? **We are logging to the console.
+Why not? **I am logging to the console.
 Nobody logs to the console.**

 Where should our output be going? **I don't know.
 HTML, stderr, stdout, audio?**

 ## Test 1 - Refactored
-Can we write our code without specifying where the output will go? **Sure**
+Can you write your code without specifying where the output will go? **Sure**

 Ok, rewrite the first test.
 ```javascript